apache/cloudstack-docs-admin/source/networking2.rst

 By default, all incoming traffic to the public IP address is rejected.
 All outgoing traffic from the guests is also blocked by default.

-To allow outgoing traffic, follow the procedure in `Section 15.22.2, “Egress Firewall Rules in an Advanced Zone” <#egress-firewall-rule>`__.
+To allow outgoing traffic, follow the procedure in :ref:`egress-fw-rules`.

 To allow incoming traffic, users may set up firewall rules and/or port forwarding rules.
 For example, you can use a firewall rule to open a